What on-campus health and wellness services are available for students?

 What immunizations or screenings do I need to attend UNT?

-Effective January 1, 2012, all new students, including transfer students, must show evidence of receipt of an initial bacterial meningitis vaccination (meningococcal meningitis vaccine) dose or booster in the last five years at least ten days prior to the first day of the semester in which the student initially enrolls.
+Effective January 1, 2012, all new students, including transfer students, must show evidence of receipt of initial bacterial meningitis vaccination (meningococcal meningitis vaccine) dose or booster in the last five years at least ten days prior to the first day of the semester in which the student initially enrolls.
 This law also applies to any student returning to school after a break in enrollment for a fall or spring semester.
 Additionally, any international or Intensive English Language Institute students who are considered to be at high risk for tuberculosis as defined by the Centers for Disease Control and Prevention must be screened and/or tested for TB within the first three weeks of their first term of study on the UNT campus.
 The SHWC also recommends that all students have current immunizations for polio, diphtheria, pertussis, tetanus, rubella, mumps, and measles.
 Consideration should also be given to vaccination against hepatitis A, hepatitis B, and varicella.
 More information about immunizations and screenings, including deadlines and forms, can be found at Immunization Requirements page.

 Students without insurance who are concerned about medication costs may be eligible for patient assistance programs through various organizations and companies.
 Students can call (940) 565-2333 and ask to speak with a Treatment Nurse to learn more about patient assistance programs and how to qualify.

-The SHWC maintains patient confidentiality of medical records as required by federal, state and local laws.
+The SHWC maintains patient confidentiality of medical records as required by federal, state, and local laws.
 The SHWC will not share confidential information without patient consent with a few exceptions.
-Parents and guardians of minors will be allowed access to certain patient information until patient turns 18.
+Parents and guardians of minors will be allowed access to certain patient information until the patient turns 18.
 SHWC staff are legally required to disclose information to protect individuals from imminent danger, report abuse or respond to legal subpoena.
 More information can be found on our Medical Records page.